madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/README.md

 Let's click on **Start** at the bottom of the screen and see what happens

-I didn't see any outputs on the Dashboard as shown below but did see some outputs in the Pod logs (shown in the second screenshot below)
+I didn't see any outputs on the Dashboard except the status of the Pipeline as 'Complete' as shown below but did see some messages in the Pod logs (shown in the second screenshot below)

 ![Image from images folder](~@source/images/pipelines/kfp_hw_dashboard_output.png)

-The pod that ran the pipeline did output the **Hello world** text as shown below
+The pod that ran the pipeline did output the **Hello world** text as shown below - It makes sense as pipelines are intended to run background operations.

 ![Image from images folder](~@source/images/pipelines/kfp_hw_pod_output.png)